seban-slt/antyajek/readme.md

 ## How to compile

-You can user XASM or silimar syntax compatible cross-assember, for egzample [MADS](https://mads.atari8.info/).
+You can use XASM or silimar syntax compatible cross-assember, for egzample [MADS](https://mads.atari8.info/).

 If You are using XASM, just type: